JaeYoonKim72/GenoCore_Python/README.md

 # GenoCore : a simple and fast algorithm for core subset selection from large genotype datasets

+The GenoCore python version was developed by Seonmun Jeong and Jae-Yoon Kim.

+This program is based on the GenoCore R version available at https://github.com/lovemun/Genocore.

+Source code was written in Python language and supported on windows and linux platform.

+# Usage

 Usage : Rscript run_genocore.R input_file -cv coverage -d difference -o result_file_name

-Genocore is available at https://github.com/lovemun/Genocore.
-Source code was written in R language and supported on windows and linux platform.

 # Requirement